isa-ulisboa/greends-ipython/README.md

 - [Encapsulation: basic example](oop_encapsulation_example_3.ipynb)
 - [Encapsulation: other example](oop_encapsulation_example_4.py)

 Note that it is easy to abuse of classes in Python.
-Check the following video on [Avoid These BAD Practices in Python OOP](https://www.youtube.com/watch?v=yFLY0SVutgM) to * Learn why you should replace unnecessary classes with functions, use modules instead of classes with only static methods, and flatten deep inheritance hierarchies.*
+Check the following video on [Avoid These BAD Practices in Python OOP](https://www.youtube.com/watch?v=yFLY0SVutgM) about *Learn why you should replace unnecessary classes with functions, use modules instead of classes with only static methods, and flatten deep inheritance hierarchies.*

 Exercise: *Cookie jar* problem described at (https://cs50.harvard.edu/python/psets/8/jar/).
 Create a script for the problem and test it with `check50 cs50/problems/2022/python/jar`.